AAAA-CS/AIAF_HyperspectralAdversarialDefense/README.md

 Scipy

 # Usage
 1. To train the "targetmodel.py" with dataset PvaiaU ,which will generate checkpoint:'/1000_net_params_single4_Nonormalize.pkl'.
-It's trained by a simple CNN classifier,you can try other targetmodel，such as ResNet，VGG.<br>
+It's trained by a simple CNN classifier,you can try other targetmodel，such as ResNet, VGG.<br>
  ```asp
                         $ python targetmodel.py --dataset PaviaU --train
    ```